 The Science… Doctors of Chiropractic today are highly trained, highly educated men and women.
 Your Chiropractor has completed four years of undergraduate study as well as four additional years of post graduate study at a nationally accredited Chiropractic school.
 While most Chiropractors go into private practice, many have dedicated themselves to conducting research so that we may find out more about how spinal manipulation is beneficial to all aspects of health.
 Chiropractic researchers are producing studies that are published in peer reviewed scientific journals and that are helping the profession validate many of D.D.
 Palmer’s theories about how a properly functioning nervous system can influence human disease states.
 The research is also bridging the gap that exists between Chiropractic and mainstream western medicine by providing a forum of communication that is understood by the allopathic medical community.

 Today’s Chiropractor… Today is great time in history to be a Chiropractor!
 We have a greater understanding of the effects of the treatments we provide than ever before, we are gaining popularity as a necessary form of health care and we have a greater number of tools/therapies at our disposal to help our patients.
 Chiropractic is also gaining popularity around the world in Europe, Asia, Australia and South America.
 This diversity within the profession has led to an amazing array of practice techniques and styles.
-There are over a dozen different named techniques in Chiropractic that each have a slightly different way of achieving the same results.
+There are over two dozen different named techniques in Chiropractic that each have a slightly different way of achieving the same results.
 This diversity is beneficial to the patient because it provides treatment options and allows you to find the doctor and the technique that best works for you.
 All Chiropractors, regardless of technique, share a common philosophy about the body’s ability to heal and fix itself and the influence of the nervous system over those innate capabilities.